 Pigeon holing people

 In the western world we have developed one particular shortcut to this process.
 Ones’ career.
 For example you might be more trusting of a Nurse or Teacher than a Motor trader.
 We think of the Nurse and Teacher as people who work for the good of others.
 Where as the Motor trader we think of wanting to profit out of others.
 But someones career doesn’t really tell you much about the individual, it just gives you a chance to stereotype them.
+(I’m not suggesting that those in the motor trade can’t be trusted.
+Read about how I embarrassed myself in front of a mechanic, but he didn’t comment in Can’t think fast enough.)

 I always struggled with this because there was no short and simple answer to this question in my last job.
 My role at a Hairdressing academy for apprentices could not be explained in a sentence.
 Being acutely aware that people do a whole range of subconscious calculations I did my best to keep it short.
 Essentially I recruited students to the programme, helped them find a job in a hairdressing salon and maintained a working relationship with both the employer and student.
 It was a mix of business development, coaching, trouble shooting and agony aunt.
 So not so easy to judge, but perhaps I liked that.
 It was like a cliff hanger to a TV programme, you had to stay with it to find out what happens next.